jsrivaya/CarND-Vehicle-Detection/writeup.md

 ![alt text][image5]

 ---

 ###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+One problem that I found is that I believe that the number of training images might not be enough so I augmented it.
+I also went into the web and downloaded the AI Stanford Image Database (ai.stanford.edu/~jkrause/cars/car_dataset.html) for cars as well as the University of Illinois CS department cars database (https://cogcomp.cs.illinois.edu/Data/Car/)  and GTI database (https://www.gti.ssr.upm.es/data/Vehicle_database.html).
+The problem is that I couldn't find any `NO CAR` images database.
+There might be something out there, but I couldn't find it.
+I created about 150 images myself but it is pain process to do.

+I also found out that my pipeline still has some issues with bright car colors.
+And still have a bit of a card time detecting the white car while for dark color cars has no issues at all.
+It can in fact detect barely shown cars in the other side of the road!
+I would explore conbination of color spaces and features to try to improve this.

+I also found out that multiple frame processing would be a great way to find heats and reduce false positives but it would take way too much time with the computer power at home.